langlk/ecommerce-refactor/README.md

   * Product name, description, price exist.
   * Product price is greater than 0.
 * Product index uses flexbox instead of Materialize grid to format rows.
+* Remove "decimal" column from orders table and change total_price to a decimal instead of a string.

 ## Known Bugs